Harsha Suryanarayana: Career

 As a finalist of Microsoft's Code4Bill contest, Harsha worked as an intern at Microsoft Research India (MSRI).
 The following year (in 2007) he joined Microsoft Corporation and worked as a Research Developer.
 After a brief stint as a Designer for TopCoder in 2008, he worked in Tagle as a Technical Lead from 2008 to 2011.

 In 2011, Harsha became one of the directors of Hungry Labs.
 He co-founded startups HungryDen in 2011 and JustReco in 2012.
 He was also running a project named Agile Design Labs, where he would teach software design to developers.

 In 2013, Animesh Nayan (another alumnus of IIIT Allahabad), who used to teach programming through his YouTube channel "mycodeschool", reached out to Harsha and discussed the idea of teaching computer science and programming to masses through videos and online practice platform.
 The two then decided to work together and went through a startup accelerator for MyCodeSchool.
 As directors and mentors of MyCodeSchool, they organised coding boot camps for corporate training and for teaching competitive programming to computer science students.

 Death

 On the night of 15 June 2014, as Harsha Suryanarayana and his wife Neha Gedela were walking towards their flat after buying fruits from a supermarket at Jalahalli in Bangalore, the driver of a speeding car lost control of the vehicle and hit the couple.
 Harsha was tossed up in air, fell down and sustained multiple severe injuries.
 Neha was thrown towards the pavement, and was also seriously injured.
 After the accident, the car driver fled the scene.

 Harsha was killed on the spot.
-Neha survived, but had to spend eight hours in intensive care.
+Neha survived; but she was unconscious for five hours, and had to spend eight hours in intensive care.

 The driver of the vehicle was never found.